jimasp/behave-vsc/README.md

       },
       ```

-      Note that the envVars setting will override any `behave-vsc.envVarOverrides` setting that has the same key.
+      Note that the envVarOverrides property will override any `behave-vsc.envVarOverrides` setting that has the same key.

       Separately, here are some ideas about how you could use an environment variable in you `environment.py` file: